Arranging furniture properly can improve the look of your home design by highlighting focal points and architectural features.

 Prospective buyers are looking for that spacious feeling with good sight lines that an open floor plan offers.

-The open floor plan releases the family chef from kitchen isolation so that they too can partake in the conversation while they cook!
+The open floor plan releases the family chef from their kitchen prison so that they too can partake in the conversation while they cook!

 Also known as the "great room", the open floor plan typically encompasses a living room, dining area and kitchen.